 It’s always a good idea to speak to some of the horse owners too if you can, they’ll be able to give you a good insight into the yard.

 Nearest and cheapest aren’t always best

 While it can be tempting to stable your horse at the place nearest to you this isn’t always going to be the best, the same is true for the cost.
-If you’re really lucky you’ll find the perfect yard is just round the corner from you and has very reasonable fees but in most cases this isn’t going to happen so you need to be prepared to travel a little further and possibly pay a little more.
+If you’re really lucky you’ll find the perfect yard is just around the corner from you and has very reasonable fees but in most cases, this isn’t going to happen so you need to be prepared to travel a little further and possibly pay a little more.
 After all your horse’s happiness and wellbeing are the most important things.